1010101110/okcart/README.md

 * if using gmail you will need to enable access for [lesssecureapps](https://www.google.com/settings/security/lesssecureapps)

 ### config-s.json
-this is your secret server only config file. only put sensitive info  here.
+this is your secret server only config file. put secure info here.
 * stripe private(secret) key
 * Email details see nodemailer documentation
 * admin password - change this to something else!! - use: https://bcrypt-generator.com/